oxy297/oxy297/README.md

 - 😄 Pronouns: he/him;
 - ⚡ Fun fact: I dropped programming many times because I thought it was easy and than I found out about it;

-- There's no projects here, yet.
-I know, but watch out, there will be some cool stuff here soon.
+- There's no projects here, yet, Iknow.
+But watch out, there will be some cool stuff here soon.

 <!---
 oxy297/oxy297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.